On the Gauge Invariance of Secondary Gravitational Waves: Boundary Condition-Based Filtering and Canonical Observer

-Notice that the extra kernel function $I_\chi(u,v,x)$ in an arbitrary gauge contains terms such as $T_Y(ux)T_Y(vx)$ ($Y\in\{\alpha,L,N\})$ and $T_N(x)$ oscillates at sound speed (see SM for details).
-Here, we list some reasons concerning why $I_{\chi}$ should not be physically taken as GWs. \begin{itemize} \item Mathematically, $T_Y(ux)T_Y(vx)$ does not generate sinusoidal solutions such as $\sin x$ or $\cos x$, indicating the absence of a wave-like propagation at the speed of light. \item In contrast to $I_X^{N}(u,v,x)$ which is formulated using the Green's function, $I_\chi(u,v,x)$ only contains the transfer function.
-The absence of the Green’s function implies that it lacks a propagation effect and thus does not represent physical waves. \item Analogous to quantum field theory, terms like $T_Y(ux)T_Y(vx)$ correspond to an off-shell contribution from the virtual modes rather than a final, on-shell observable graviton. \end{itemize} As a result $I_\chi(u,v,x)$ consists of pure unphysical radiation regardless of the choice of $w$, $\alpha$ and $L$, rendering that $I_\chi(u,v,x)$ definitely violates the Sommerfeld boundary condition in the sub-horizon limit and should be discarded.
-Then, the \emph{physical} $\Omega_{\mathrm{GW}}$ calculated in any gauge is always contributed by the first two oscillating components in Eq.~(\ref{Iuvsplit}) and yields the same result as that in Newtonian gauge.
+Secondly, notice that the extra kernel function $I_\chi(u,v,x)$ in an arbitrary gauge contains terms such as $T_Y(ux)T_Y(vx)$ ($Y\in\{\alpha,L,N\})$, and $T_N(x)$ oscillates at the sound speed (see Appendix for details).
+Here, we list some reasons why $I_{\chi}$ should not be physically taken as GWs. \begin{itemize} \item Mathematically, $T_Y(ux)T_Y(vx)$ does not generate sinusoidal solutions such as $\sin x$ or $\cos x$, indicating the absence of wave-like propagation at the speed of light. \item In contrast to $I_X^{N}(u,v,x)$, which is formulated using the Green's function, $I_\chi(u,v,x)$ only contains the transfer function.
+The absence of the Green’s function implies that it lacks a propagation effect and thus does not represent physical waves. \item Analogous to quantum field theory, terms like $T_Y(ux)T_Y(vx)$ correspond to an off-shell contribution from the virtual modes rather than a final, on-shell observable graviton. \end{itemize} As a result, $I_\chi(u,v,x)$ consists of pure unphysical radiation regardless of the choice of $w$, $\alpha$ and $L$, indicating that $I_\chi(u,v,x)$ definitely violates the Sommerfeld boundary condition in the sub-horizon limit and should be discarded.
+Thus, the \emph{physical} $\Omega_{\mathrm{GW}}$ calculated in any gauge is always contributed by the first two oscillating components in Eq.~(\ref{Iuvsplit}) and yields the same result as that in the Newtonian gauge.

-Finally, we explicitly show the gauge invariance of physical $\Omega_{\rm GW}$ with some concrete examples.
-First of all, we consider adiabatic perturbations.
-In comoving gauge, $\Omega_{\mathrm{GW}}$ was found to scales as $x^2$ in the sub-horizon limit \cite{Lu:2020diy}.
-With the following gauge transformation, we get into the comoving gauge from Newtonian gauge:
+Finally, we demonstrate the gauge invariance of physical $\Omega_{\rm GW}$ through concrete examples.
+For adiabatic perturbations, previous work~\cite{Lu:2020diy} showed that $\Omega_{\mathrm{GW}}$ in comoving gauge scales as $x^2$ in the sub-horizon limit.
+The transformation from Newtonian to comoving gauge is given by